bookfx/bookfx/README.md

 - saves you the trouble of using imperative API came from the world of VBA macros;
 - unlocks the door to the functional programming.

 In addition, BookFx supports prototyping.
 That means that you can use parts of xlsx files as components.
-Slots are supported.
+Slots are supported too.

 BookFx requires [.NET Standard 2.0] and depends on [EPPlus] which is used as a render to XLSX Office Open XML format.